MetaMask/metamask-docs/docs/guide/snaps-permissions.md

 For snaps that provide transaction insights, the snap can request the `endowment:transaction-insight` permission.
 This permission grants a snap read-only access to raw transaction payloads, before they are accepted for signing by the user, by exporting the `onTransaction` method.
 See [Exports](./snaps-exports.html#ontransaction) for more information.

-This permission requires an object with a `allowTransactionOrigin` property, to signal if the snap should pass the `origin` property to `onTransaction` parameters.
-This property represent the transaction initiator origin.
+This permission requires an object with an `allowTransactionOrigin` property, to signal if the snap should pass the `origin` property to the `onTransaction` parameters.
+This property represents the transaction initiator origin.
 Default to `false`.

 ```json
 {